Euro falls below $1.23 as ECB eyed; sterling drops

 But Nordea markets strategists believe such a step may be hasty, given some signs of a softening in economic data and brewing concerns of an escalation in trade disputes.

-The central bank still wants to emphasise patience, prudence and persistence”, they said in a note.
+The central bank still wants to emphasize patience, prudence and persistence”, they said in a note.
 “Forward guidance will thus likely be left unchanged next week, while Draghi’s tone should be relatively dovish.”

 The Australian dollar came under heavy selling pressure as a drop in Chinese stocks weighed on the currency despite generally firmer commodity prices across the board.
-The Aussie weakened half a percent while the kiwi weakened 0.7 percent.
-Shanghai stocks ended down 1.5 percent.
+The Aussie AUD=D3 weakened half a percent while the kiwi NZD=D3 weakened 0.7 percent.
+Shanghai stocks .SSEC ended down 1.5 percent.

 “There is a vulnerability in the British economy which Carney is only flagging now when markets have all but priced in a May rate hike,” said Marc Ostwald, a global strategist at ADM Investor Services International in London.